-The Funds may enter into options contracts for either hedging or non-hedging purposes where such activity is consistent with its investment objectives and as permitted by the Canadian securities regulatory authorities
+The Funds may enter into options contracts for either hedging or non-hedging purposes where such activity is consistent with its investment objectives and as permitted by the Canadian securities regulatory authorities.

 Premiums paid for purchased call and put options are included in derivative assets and subsequently measured at fair value on the Statements of Financial Position.
-When a purchased option expires, the Funds will realize a gain or loss depending on whether the proceeds are greater or less than the premium paid at the time of purchase.
+When a purchased option expires, the Funds will realize a loss in the amount of the cost of the option.
+For a closing transaction, the Funds will realize a gain or loss depending on whether the proceeds are greater or less than the premium paid at the time of purchase.